-This ebook includes 42 ideas on how to teach English through Music in the Early Childhood Education and Primary Education stage.
+This ebook includes 48 activities that will show you how to teach English through Music in the Early Childhood Education and Primary Education stage.
 English can be taught while we also boost our students’ music skills, such as the ability to keep the bit, to perform rhythmic patterns, to identify sound qualities, to discover musical instruments… Thus, not only do these activities focus on how to teach English through Music in general, but they also aim at working on our students’ music skills and knowledge as we facilitate learners’ L2 acquisition process.
 Many of these activities can also be adapted and expanded to be used with Secondary school students.

 This ebook includes general information on: